- Obon is the season to visit graveyards.

 After lighting a candle and offering incenses, you quietly join your hands in prayer.

 People will visit graveyards at other times besides the Obon season.

 I used to go to my parent’s house and spend time with my grandparents and cousins.
-“Ohaka-mairi”is one of the customs that we do every year.
-I remember that I had cleaned the graveyard and joined my hands to pray for them when I was little.
-I sometimes go there now to see my grandparents and talk about my life.
+“Ohaka-mairi”, visiting the grave, is one of the customs that we do every year.
+I remember that I cleaned the graveyard and joined my hands to pray for them when I was little.
+Today, I sometimes go there now to see my grandparents and talk to them about my life.